 Are you driving to a relative’s house for the Thanksgiving holiday?

-You’ll be joining a record 45.5 million Americans.
+You’ll be joining a record 54 million travelers.
 No wonder Thanksgiving is just as well known for stressful travel as for feasts, family and football.

 Thanksgiving is the biggest travel day of the year.
-This year’s holiday promises to be the biggest in a decade.
-3.3 percent more Thanksgiving travelers are expected this year over last and 89 percent will travel by car.
+This year’s holiday promises to be the biggest since 2005.

 Unfortunately American roads are the most deadly in the industrialized world.
 This is a new phenomenon.
 In the 1990s the fatality rates were among the lowest in the world.
 These days, Slovenians’ roads are safer.